 Burgundy’s vineyards date back to the Gallo-Roman era, but were abandoned for many years.

 Thanks to the monks from the Abbey of Cîteaux, well-known for the quality of their work in the vines and their knowledge of terroirs, these vineyards were developed from the XIth century.

 Burgundy’s vineyards cover a total surface area of 48,500 hectares

 Yield: 60 hl/ha

-The wine is then aged on its fine lees for 8 to 10 months in the cellars in Nuits-Saint-Georges, enabling it to acquire a certain suppleness and more complex aromas.
+The wine is matured for 8 to 10 months in our cellars in Nuits-Saint-Georges.
 Part of the cuvee, which varies depending on the vintage, is aged in oak barrels.
-These barrels come from high-quality barrel makers and have been rigourously selected for their fine grain and light toast.
+These barrels come from high-quality barrel-makers and have been rigourously selected for their fine grain and light toast.

 2018, an extravagant and early ripening vintage with extraordinary harvests.
 We began the harvests on the 27th of August (the earliest since 2003) in the Côte Chalonnaise with our Mercurey and our « Clos des Cortons Faiveley » Grand Cru.
 We began harvesting our other Grands Crus on the 3rd of September.
 The harvests came to a close on the 15th of September.
 The vines displayed excellent health conditions, the clusters were dense and perfectly ripe.
 A very classic vintage that can be enjoyed in its youth and is already drinking beautifully.

 A brilliant pale greenish-yellow colour.
 The very nice expressive nose has white flower scents.

 The attack is bold and generous.
 This wine, which is balanced on the palate, has good volume and quite exceptional long-lasting scents and tastes for a Bourgogne blanc.
 This is a good value wine that can be enjoyed from now on.